Moses Sabila

 Implement Idempotency

-TransIDas a unique key to prevent processing the same payment more than once. - Use HTTPS Everywhere
+• Use the TransID as a unique key to prevent processing the same payment more than once.

 Conclusion